Bust a Groove 2: Fever Time

 If a player obtains a high score by completing a stage with very few mistakes or missed actions, a special dance solo starring the winner of the round takes place immediately after the round ends.
-This is known as Fever Time.

-In some cases, both the winner and loser may dance together during a special Fever Time.
+This is known as Fever Time.In some cases, both the winner and loser may dance together during a special Fever Time.
 This occurs if both players were able to finish the stage with close high scores.

 Characters

-The initial characters Heat, Hiro, Kelly, Kitty-N, Shorty,Strike and Capoeira were retained from the original Bust a Groove and removed several of the original game's characters which includes Pinky, Hamm, Frida, Gas-O and the secret character Burger Dog (but makes a cameo in Comet's stage).
-These were replaced by several new characters: Comet, Bi-O, and Tsutomu.
+The initial characters such as Heat, Hiro, Kelly, Kitty-N, Shorty, Strike, and Capoeira were retained from the original Bust A Groove and did not bring back several of the original game's characters which includes Frida, Hamm, Gas-O, Pinky and Burger Dog (Although makes a cameo in Comet's stage) and added several new characters: Comet, Bi-O, and Tsutomu.

 Some new hidden characters were also introduced into the game, and could be unlocked after completing certain tasks.
-Pander (also a new addition to the cast) and Robo-Z Gold are the only hidden characters that have a unique dance style, other hidden characters merely mimicked other characters' dance moves.
+Pander and Robo-Z Gold are the only hidden characters that have a unique dance style, other hidden characters merely mimicked other characters' dance moves.